jmandel/USCDI4-Sandbox/input/includes/additional-requirements-intro.md

 {% raw %} {% include additional-requirements-intro.md type="Patient" plural="true" %} or {% include additional-requirements-intro.md type="DocumentReference" %} {% endraw %}
 -->

 For ONC's USCDI requirements, each {{include.type}} Must Support the following additional {% if include.plural %}elements.
-These elements are{% else %}element.
+These elements are{% else %}element as [Additional USCDI Requirements].
 This element is{% endif %} included in the formal definition of the profile and the {{include.type}} examples.